fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     the 29<sup>th</sup> of June 2024, which we will download using the <a href="https://github.com/ranaroussi/yfinance" target="_blank">Yahoo!
 Finance Python API</a>.
     We will train the model on the data up to the 8<sup>th</sup> of September 2023, and use the trained model to predict the subsequent data up to the 29<sup>th</sup> of June 2024.
-    We will find that the CfC SageMaker algorithm achieves a mean absolute error of 1.4% and directional accuracy of 97.5%.
+    We will find that the CfC SageMaker algorithm achieves a mean absolute error of 1.4% and a directional accuracy of 97.5%.
     </p>

 ******************************************